inktrap/studyriffic/README.md

 # Valentin Todo

+ - should I really give the tasks their id according to their position/order in the json file? or should i introduce an extra id field?
  - include final and correct consent form
  - major: change format of tasks from latex to json (vim macros)
+ - clean up uberspace (no mysql db needed, delete unnecessary data …)

  - deploy
     - create cronjob file from settings.json